John Brannon (American football)

-John William Brannon III (born March 10, 1998) is an American professional football cornerback.
-After playing college football for Western Carolina, he signed with the Los Angeles Chargers as an undrafted free agent in 2020.
+John William Brannon III (born March 10, 1998) is an American former professional football player who was a cornerback in the National Football League (NFL).
+After playing college football for the Western Carolina Catamounts, he signed with the Los Angeles Chargers as an undrafted free agent in 2020.

 College career

-Brannon played college football at Western Carolina from 2016 to 2019.
+Brannon played college football for the Catamounts at Western Carolina University from 2016 to 2019.

 Professional career

 Los Angeles Chargers

 Brannon signed with the Los Angeles Chargers as an undrafted free agent following the 2020 NFL draft on April 26, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
 He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Kansas City Chiefs, and reverted to the practice squad after the game.
 He signed a reserve/future contract with the Chargers after the season on January 5, 2021.
 He was waived on August 31, 2021.